 So it turns out that Broccoli sprouts are the richest food source of sulphoraphane, and these are proven to be cancer protective, and as we will see protect our eyes, kidneys, bladder brain, heart and nerves from oxidative damage.

 Furthermore sulphoraphanes protects the brain.

-6. Protects Our Brain
+6. Protects our brain

 Broccoli sprouts have helped many autistic young men, through improvements in detoxification, which is well documented as dysfunctional in autistics.
 Broccoli sprouts seem to help according to one study.

-Behavior was quantified by both parents/caregivers and physicians by three widely accepted measures.
-Regarding social behaviour 46% (12 of 26), 54% (14 of 26), and 42% (11 of 26) of sulphoraphane recipients were much or very-much improved on social interaction, aberrant behavior, and verbal communication, respectively, compared with 0%, 9%, and 0% respectively, for placebo recipients.
+Behaviour was quantified by both parents/caregivers and physicians by three widely accepted measures.
+Regarding social behaviour 46% (12 of 26), 54% (14 of 26), and 42% (11 of 26) of sulphoraphane recipients were much or very-much improved on social interaction, aberrant behaviour, and verbal communication, respectively, compared with 0%, 9%, and 0% respectively, for placebo recipients.
 There were similar percentages of changes in aberrant behaviours in the young autistic men.
 Extensive evidence shows that sulphoraphane counteracts many of the same biochemical and molecular abnormalities associated with ASD, including oxidative stress and reduced antioxidant capacity, defects in glutathione synthesis, and neuro-inflammation.

 We can expect that broccoli sprout extract is able to protect nerves and improve the brains function for us all from these and other studies.
 For a technical look into the brain protective effects see the following article which in summary says: “ the observed protective effects of sulphoraphane against brain oxidative stress are mainly associated with Nrf2 activation and the resulting upregulation of antioxidant cytoprotective proteins and elevation of glutathione.